ChrisGiggleman/sales-powerbi-dashboard/README.md

 # Sales Performance Dashboard (Power BI)

+## Live Dashboard Preview
+Below is a snapshot of the completed Power BI dashboard.

 ## Overview

 This project demonstrates building an interactive sales analytics dashboard using Power BI.